Exabyte-io/documentation/docs/workflows/overview.md

 # User Interface

 Specific features pertaining to the Explorer Interface of the Workflows collection are explained [here](ui/explorer.md).
-Further descriptions on the [Viewer](ui/viewer.md) and [Designer](/workflow-designer/general-overview.md) interfaces in the context of workflows are also offered in the present section of the documentation.
+Descriptions on [Viewer](ui/viewer.md) and [Designer](/workflow-designer/general-overview.md) in the context of workflows are also offered.

 # Data

-The [Data](data/data.md) section contains an example JSON representation of workflows and its detailed explanation.
+The [Data](data/data.md) section contains an example JSON representation of workflows, and its detailed explanation.

 # Actions